mr-fidal/torspy/README.md

 # torspy

-torspy is a Python package for scraping .onion sites using Tor.
-It provides a simple interface for fetching HTML content from .onion URLs, searching for specific text within the content, and saving the results to a file.
+torspy is a Python package designed for scraping .onion sites using the Tor network.
+It offers a straightforward interface for retrieving HTML content from .onion URLs, searching for specific text within that content, and saving the results to a file.
+Additionally, torspy is capable of detecting hidden directories.

 ## Installation